Man acquitted of drowning wife on Australia honeymoon

 The judge's ruling Thursday abruptly ended the trial, which was in its second week and had been closely watched by the Australian media.

 Tina Watson's father was the state's final witness.
-He told jurors how Gabe Watson had sued his wife's family after her death for everything she owned, down to her Gone with the Wind videos.
+He told jurors that Gabe Watson legally pursued his wife's family for everything she owned, down to her Gone with the Wind movie memorabilia.

+Tommy Thomas said he made several trips to Australia to investigate his daughter's death himself.
+During his testimony, he cried and shot angry looks at the man who was his son-in-law for just 11 days.